 It is unlikely that these questions can be answered in isolation so far as the conduct of UK law enforcement is concerned, and that we will need to pay close attention to the interaction with foreign police forces and security services.

 It is likely that the prosecution will attempt to assert public interest immunity to protect its investigation techniques (a tactic we have seen deployed in recent cases); this is a complex legal area that we have considerable familiarity and experience of, so can offer you the expertise required to meet such challenges head-on.

 If you face the prospect of investigation or are facing prosecution, contact us now to ensure specialist legal representation.

 [Image credit: National Crime Agency, Crown Copyright reproduced under licence]

 How can we help?

-If you need specialist advice, then get in touch with us and let us help.
-We can advise on a plea, defences and potential sentences in a wide range of circumstances.
+If you need expert legal advice, then get in touch with us and let us help.
+We can advise on a plea, discuss defence strategies and outline potential sentences in a wide range of circumstances.